-To kick off my two week journey and exploration of how Christianity plays out in my own life, I looked up the definitions of the word “authentic.”
-One definition of the word grabbed my eye: “authentic” is “made in a way that resembles an original.”
+One definition of the word “authentic” is “made in a way that resembles an original.”
 We certainly have an original model in the Christian faith, and this is, was, and will only ever be Jesus Christ.
 Jesus alone is the perfection of Christianity.
 Christian followers–like me–are by no means perfect.
-We are only works in progress, becoming more and more like Christ when we allow God’s gentle hands to buff away our imperfections.
+We are a work in progress, becoming more and more like Christ when we allow God’s gentle hands to buff away our imperfections.

 “I am the Vine, you are the branches.
 When you’re joined with me and I with you, the relation intimate and organic, the harvest is sure to be abundant.
 Separated, you can’t produce a thing.
 Anyone who separates from me is deadwood, gathered up and thrown on the bonfire.
 But if you make yourselves at home with me and my words are at home in you, you can be sure that whatever you ask will be listened to and acted upon.
 This is how my Father shows who he is—when you produce grapes, when you mature as my disciples.”